 Women who join Delta Gamma at American University recognize the value of being a part of something greater than themselves.
 New members are warmly welcomed into an unwavering support system throughout their college years.
 Graduates are thankful to DG for introducing them to their personal cheerleaders, best friends, and for ultimately allowing them to find their most authentic selves in college.

 Delta Gammas understand that a sorority can have a different meaning for every individual- thus we support all our sister's endeavors inside and outside of Greek life.
 At the end of the day we work hard, we play hard, and we are committed to our saying "do good"- both on campus and in the greater Washington, D.C. community.

 Delta Gamma Fraternity is one of the few Greek organizations that started its own philanthropy, Service for Sight.
-Service for Sight started when a Delta Gamma sister, Ruth Billow, from the University of Akron, was blind and petitioned for fellow DG sisters to establish aiding the blind as heart of Delta Gamma's mission.
+Service for Sight started when a blind Delta Gamma sister, Ruth Billow, from the University of Akron, petitioned for fellow DG sisters to establish aiding the blind as the heart of Delta Gamma's mission.
 The ability to see affects every individual, and Delta Gammas express their passion for this noble cause by volunteering, spreading awareness, and fundraising for Service for Sight.